When is the Best Time to Sell My Business?

 Using a broker can make a deal flow better and ease communication, especially if you need to take a firm stance.
 They will be in your corner to deliver any bad news.
 However, too much intercession may work against you when negotiating a sale, so mix broker communication with personal communication.

 To get a buyer comfortable enough to make an offer, they need all their questions answered and assurance that it will be an effective transition.
 The more confidence and trust you can instil in the buyer, the greater your chances of making the sale.
 It’s hard to build this credibility through a third-party broker alone, so make sure you involve yourself in important communications.

 Other questions and points you can consider

-- Will you feel a lack control over the process if you are used to doing everything yourself?
+Will you feel a lack of control over the process if you are used to doing everything yourself?

 Deciding whether to use a business broker or sell your business on your own is a big decision.
 Both avenues have their pros and cons.
 The next step will be preparing your business for the selling journey.

 Several steps are inherent to the sales process.